Air India: Cabin

 The Boeing 777-300ERs that have operated with Air India since before its privatisation have a three-class configuration with first, business, and economy class.
 These include the carrier's older, 2-3-2 business class cabins and 3-3-3 economy class cabins.
-Following privatisation, Air India began operating ex-Delta 777-200LRs on certain routes to North America, which allowed for the airline to introduce Premium Economy (using Delta's Premium Select product).
-The introduction of ex-Etihad 777-300ERs on routes to London-Heathrow introduced a third product type within the carrier's fleet (though Premium Economy product is still limited to the ex-Delta 777s).
+Air India also operates ex-Etihad 777-300ERs which feature a different product compared to their legacy 777-300ERs, albeit also in a three-class configuration(First Class, Business Class, and Economy).

-Air India's Boeing 787 Dreamliners have a similar product to its older 777s but do not have first class, opting for a two-class configuration with a 2-2-2 business class and economy class.
+Air India's Boeing 787-8 Dreamliners have a similar product to its older 777s but do not have first class, opting for a two-class configuration with a 2-2-2 business class and economy class.
+These aircraft are gradually being retrofitted with new interiors in a three-class configuration(Business class, Premium Economy, and Economy).

 Air India's A350-900 aircraft have a three-class configuration with business, premium economy, and economy class.